Gloria Hunniford: Guest appearances

 Hunniford has appeared on numerous programmes including Gloria Live, Wogan, Holiday, Songs of Praise, That's Showbusiness, Kilroy and Sunday, Sunday.

 In 2008, Hunniford was a regular panellist on Through the Keyhole and was a celebrity homeowner on an episode in 2018.
 On 27 September 2013, Hunniford appeared on an episode of Piers Morgan's Life Stories.
 On 28 January 2014, Hunniford took part in an episode of Celebrity Who Wants to Be a Millionaire?

 Radio

-Hunniford had her own daily radio show on BBC Radio 2, starting with the lunchtime show in January 1982 before moving to an afternoon slot between 2.00pm and 3.30pm in January 1984, where she remained for 11 years until April 1995, when she was replaced by Debbie Thrower.
+Hunniford had her own daily radio show on BBC Radio 2, starting with the lunchtime show in January 1982 before moving to an afternoon slot between 2.00 pm and 3.30 pm in January 1984, where she remained for 11 years until April 1995, when she was replaced by Debbie Thrower.
 Hunniford also hosted Sounding Brass, a music phone-in request programme with a live brass band, devised by radio producer Owen Spencer-Thomas.